Deep ReLU networks overcome the curse of dimensionality for bandlimited functions: Approximation of generalized bandlimited functions by deep ReLU networks

-A famous theorem of Carath\'{e}odory states that if a point $x\in\R^d$ lies in the convex hull of a set $P$ then $x$ can be written as the convex combination of at most $d+1$ points in $P$.
+A famous theorem of Carath\'{e}odory states that if a point $x\in\R^d$ lies in the the convex hull of a set $P$, then $x$ can be written as the convex combination of at most $d+1$ points in $P$.
 Maurey's theorem \cite{pisier1981} is an extension of Carath\'{e}odory's result to the infinite-dimensional case.
 It was used in the context of shallow network approximations by Barron in 1993 \cite{barron1993}.
+We recall Maurey's theorem below.